Geography of Bangladesh: Climate

 Heavy rainfall is characteristic of Bangladesh, causing it to flood every year.
 Except for the relatively dry western region of Rajshahi, where the annual rainfall is about 1600 mm, most parts of the country receive at least 2300 mm of rainfall per year.
 Because of its location just south of the foothills of the Himalayas, where monsoon winds turn west and northwest, the region of Sylhet in northeastern Bangladesh receives the greatest average precipitation.
 From 1977 to 1986, annual rainfall in that region ranged between 3280 and 4780 mm per year.
 Average daily humidity ranged from March lows of between 55 and 81% to July highs of between 94 and 100%, based on readings taken at selected stations nationwide in 1986.

 About 80% of Bangladesh's rain falls during the monsoon season.
 The monsoons result from the contrasts between low and high air pressure areas that result from differential heating of land and water.
 During the hot months of April and May, hot air rises over the Indian subcontinent, creating low-pressure areas into which rush cooler, moisture-bearing winds from the Indian Ocean.
 This is the southwest monsoon, commencing in June and usually lasting through September.
-Dividing against the Indian landmass, the monsoon flows in two branches, one of which strikes western India.
+Dividing against the Indian subcontinent, the monsoon flows in two branches, one of which strikes western India.
 The other travels up the Bay of Bengal and over eastern India and Bangladesh, crossing the plain to the north and northeast before being turned to the west and northwest by the foothills of the Himalayas.